gajanan1210/RydeMobileAutomation/README.md

 Clone the project repository from Git or download the code as a zip file and extract it to your local system.

+## Project Structure
+The project follows a standard Maven directory structure:

+The class files, responsible for testing the functionality of the Login functionality is located at the following path:
+RydeMobileAutomation/src/test/java/Mobile/

 ## Test Scenario
 The test scenario implemented in this code covers the following steps: